 Splash Water Safety serves a wide variety of people including babies and toddlers 6 months+ with parents and beginners of any age including senior citizens up to competitive swimmers and triathletes.
 In addition to swim lessons (private, semi-private, and group), I also certify lifeguards and swim instructors (WSI or Water Safety Instructor).
 I teach water safety courses and first aid/CPR/AED classes, as well, which is great for parents and especially those planning to adopt or foster since it is a requirement if you have access to a pool.

 Some of the Red Cross classes are taught at St. Vincent’s One Nineteen, but all scheduling goes through me.
-Swim lessons during the summer months, I teach at other people’s private pools and group people together for classes with similar age and skill level.
+For swim lessons during the summer months, I group people together for classes with similar age and skill level.

 In my young teens, I became a gymnastics instructor, an American Red Cross Lifeguard, and an American Red Cross Water Safety Instructor.
 With a few more passing years, I became a certified USA Gymnastics Professional Coach with a Safety Certification and gained my National Aquatic Certification for Water Fitness Instructors from United States Water Fitness Association.
 Working at the recreation center, YMCA, and Girl Scout camps where I spent all my extra time was a real treat and a natural progression through my youthful years.